CarsonRoscoe/NestJs-Playground/README.md

 **Request (Scope.REQUEST)**
 One is created per request and immediately garbage collected after

 _NOTE:_ Scope bubbles up.
 This means if a Controller depends on a Service whose scope is REQUEST, a new controller will also be created per request.
+Not only that, but any Guards, Intereceptors, Pipes or Filters used will also need to be recreated.

 Also, REQUEST scoped providers/controllers have access to the original Request object.
 This is useful if you want access to header specific information, such as cookies, headers, IP, etc.